Eccles Shorrock: Death and legacy

 Eccles Shorrock died in the Edinburgh Asylum on 28 September 1889 and his body was taken back to Darwen to be buried in the family plot at Darwen Cemetery.
 Several of his children also suffered from similar mental issues.

-Shorrock's legacy stands today as a man who was infinitely important to the cotton industry in England and paramount to the strong development of his home town of Darwen.
+Shorrock's legacy is his importance to the cotton industry in England and the development of his home town of Darwen.
 Today Shorrock's India Mill building might be his biggest legacy.
-Still standing, with its tall chimney, it is a constant reminder of Darwen's industrial prosperity and heritage.
+Still standing, with its tall chimney, it is a reminder of Darwen's industrial prosperity and heritage.
 The India Mill building today is privately owned and leases out spaces for local enterprises to carry out their business.